From Market Intelligence to Evidence Discipline: The 10 Phases of a Complete GTM Strategy

 Why Most GTM Strategies Are Incomplete

-Ask a growth-stage founder what their go-to-market strategy looks like, and you will typically get one of three things: a pitch deck with unsourced TAM numbers, a positioning document written by marketing, or a sales playbook built from gut instinct.
+Ask a growth-stage founder what their go-to-market strategy looks like, and what I keep hearing falls into one of three things: a pitch deck with unsourced TAM numbers, a positioning document written by marketing, or a sales playbook built from gut instinct.

 None of these is a strategy.
 Each is a fragment of one.